 AI is a complicated subject, and that is partly because its parameters are in a constant state of flux.
 As technology advances, and as computers become more capable of understanding and subsequently learning, AI is revealing itself to have more and more applications across any number of business functions.

-However, most organisations may still be better served focusing on IA (information augmentation), instead of rushing to immature first generation AI solutions.
+However, most organizations may still be better served focusing on IA (information augmentation), instead of rushing to immature first-generation AI solutions.
 Putting IA ahead of AI in EA means ensuring data is structured, and that there are appropriate links (relationships) between different data sets.

-EA has too much jargon.
-EA visualisations have tended to be incredibly cluttered, meaning it can be difficult for non-EA employees to see what is relevant to them.
+In the past, Enterprise Architecture visualizations have tended to be cluttered, rendering stakeholders stuck or at least very difficult to see what is relevant to them.
 EA tools are rarely designed for communication, so it is here that most EAs could use an additional helping hand.